kgarayev/kgarayev/README.md

 I'm a Software Engineer 🛠️ with a wealth of expertise in solving real-world challenges.
 With a strong foundation in computer science, my proficiency lies in utilising Node.js, React, Python, C, SQL and NoSQL for backend and frontend engineering.

-As a chartered civil engineer 🏗️ and UCL graduate 🎓, I bring a unique perspective to the field, blending technical engineering knowledge with broad project management experience.
+As a chartered engineer 🏗️ and UCL graduate 🎓, I bring a unique perspective to the field, blending technical engineering knowledge with broad project management experience.

 ## 🛠️ My Tech Stack